WilliamGong/infsci2415-final/report.md

 ![graph](output.png)

 I use the Reddit comments and submissions on March 15th, 2020 to build the interaction graph.
-Only Top 300 users with highest degree and their neighbors are shown.
-Only top 50 users' name are shown.
+Only the top 300 users with the highest degree and their neighbors are shown.
+Only the top 50 users' names are displayed.
 - **Nodes:** Nodes represent users
 - **Edges:** two nodes are connected when one user creates a comment to another user's submissions, or creates a comment to one user's comment.
 - **Color of Edge:** The colors of the edges indicate the subreddit to which the comments belong.